By David Joel Miller.

 We know environment can affect genes.
 No matter what your genes say if your grandmother grew up in a time of famine her growth was stunted.
 We see this in recent immigrants here in the U. S. Grandma is short but her children get more food both before and after birth and they are taller.

-So after two or three generations this family should all be reaching full height.
-Why then does succeeding generation keep getting taller?
+So after two or three generations, this family should all be reaching full height.
+Why then does succeeding generations keep getting taller?

 That may not be what is happening genetically.

 We were looking at genes as if they were blue prints.
 Not enough lumber and the house gets built smaller but the blueprints still call for a full size house.
 Bringing in more lumber and the next house should match the blueprint.
 But what if that lack of lumber resulted in a change in the blueprint?

 A new field of research, one name for this is Epigenetics, looks at how the way a gene gets expressed, the house is built, in my example, based on the experiences of the parents.